defnotkevz/zettelkasten/xWord dev.md

-# 7 more days.

-get done with the features by then. small pr, small commits, ship stuff everyday.
+small pr, small commits, ship stuff everyday.

 	Onboarding seems to be a big feature in the competitors, when creating a personal brand